Sobach/mskbeat.backend/README.md

 - detector.py: currently main working file; Event and EventDetector classes;

-- detector_legacy.py: "ancient" project for event detector, currently deprecated, but some code bieces could be useful.

 - settings_template.py: settings.py is required file for backend, but it contains sensitive data (SM credentials).
-This is a template for settings.
+This is a template for settings;

-- emulator.py: CollectorEmulator class.
+- emulator.py: CollectorEmulator class;

+- utilities.py: number of separate utilities, used in other parts and classes, without common importing.